scverse/cookiecutter-scverse/README.md

 #### Codecov set up

 Once the newly generated repository has been pushed to github, there is one last thing to do: set up code coverage with **codecov**.
-To do this, head over to [codecov][] and follow instructions 1 to 3 under [codecov setup][].
+To do this, head over to [codecov][] and the "getting started" instructions on the [codecov setup docs][].
 You can directly login with your github account to codecov.

 In short, you need to: